bsobkowicz1096/Football-xG-Predictor/.ipynb_checkpoints/README-checkpoint.md

 The data contains detailed information about each shot, including position on the pitch, shot type, circumstances of the shot, and positioning of other players at the moment of the shot.

+**Note**: The repository does not include data files by default.
+You need to run the `data_collector.ipynb` notebook first to download the data from StatsBomb's open dataset.

 https://github.com/statsbomb/open-data

 ## 🔍 Methodology